bivekpradhan/bivekpradhan.github.io/_pages/about.md

   </div>
   <div>
     <h3>Teaching and mentoring</h3>
-    <p>I enjoy making physics engaging and accessible.
-I believe every student deserves the right guidance to find meaningful academic and career opportunities in physics and related fields.
-Thereby, I seek to empower students to look past generic job titles by helping them discover the real-world impact and daily work that truly fulfills them.</p>
+    <p>I enjoy making physics engaging and accessible, while helping students discover meaningful academic and career opportunities.
+My aim is to empower them to look beyond generic job titles and understand the real-world impact, possibilities, and everyday work that can make a career truly fulfilling.</p>
   </div>
 </div>